-Hot hooves, a sawhorse stance, severe lameness; these are all signs of laminitis – one of the most dreaded equine conditions for good reason.
-In severe instances, laminitis can lead to euthanasia of the horse.
+Hot hooves, pounding digital pulses, a sawhorse stance, severe lameness; these are all signs of laminitis – one of the conditions most dreaded by horse owners, and for good reason!
+In severe cases, laminitis can result in permanent lameness and even lead to euthanasia.

-Laminitis occurs when there is separation in the laminae of the hoof — where the hoof wall is connected to the coffin bone.
-It can occur in one or multiple hooves at the same time.
+Laminitis occurs when there is damage to the laminae of the hoof — where the hoof wall is connected to the coffin bone.
+It can occur in one or multiple hooves at the same time and by different mechanisms.

 The separation can lead to permanent structural changes in the foot and lasting lameness.
-It can sometimes result in severe coffin bone rotation and the coffin bone may even puncture the sole of the hoof.
+In rare cases, destabilization and rotation of the coffin bone can be so severe, the coffin bone actually ruptures through the sole of the hoof.

 Researchers have learned that laminitis does not strike out of nowhere.
-Instead, there are often early warning signs and a prolonged subclinical phase before full-blown laminitis appears.
+Instead, there are often early warning signs and a prolonged subclinical phase that precede clinical laminitis.

-If you can learn to recognize these signs in your horse, then the chances of identifying and hopefully reversing the condition before it becomes severe are much improved.
+If you can learn to recognize these signs in your horse, then you greatly improve your chances of identifying and reversing this condition before it becomes severe and life-threatening.

 How Laminitis Occurs

-While laminitis was once considered to be a disease in and of itself, researchers now agree that it is a clinical syndrome associated with systemic disease including endocrine disease, sepsis, or systemic inflammatory response syndrome.
+While laminitis was once considered to be a disease in and of itself, researchers now agree that it is a consequence associated with systemic conditions including endocrine disorders, sepsis or systemic inflammatory response syndrome (SIRS), toxins, and overloading of a hoof.

-Researchers believe that more than 90% of horses that develop laminitis have an underlying endocrine disease, usually Equine Metabolic Syndrome (EMS).
+Laminitis associated with metabolic disease, also known as endocrinopathic laminitis is the most common presentation.
+Researchers believe that more than 90% of horses that develop laminitis have an underlying endocrine disease, that results in elevated insulin (hyperinsulinemia) usually Equine Metabolic Syndrome (EMS) or Cushing’s Disease.

-Starch digestion in the hindgut increases hindgut acidity which causes a shift in the microbial population of the hindgut as beneficial bacterial colonies begin to die off.
+Starch and fructan fermentation in the hindgut increases hindgut acidity resulting in a shift in the microbial population of the hindgut as beneficial bacterial colonies begin to die off.

-Components of these dead microbes, known as endotoxins, can be absorbed into the bloodstream and trigger an immune response.
+Components of these dead microbes, known as endotoxins, can be absorbed into the bloodstream (endotoxemia) and trigger a systemic inflammatory response.

 Supporting Limb Laminitis